Shoulder bursitis & evening pain

-The function of the bursa is to serve as a gliding mechanism between the rotator cuff tendons and the coraco-acromial arch of the shoulder.
-Without the sub-acromial bursa in place the rotator cuff tendons would be subject to excessive compressive and tensile loads which would result in degenerative rotator cuff tendons.
-The sub acromial bursa is highly innervated by nerves that descend from the nearby neck, and is therefore a highly sensitive structure, prone to possible irritation and subsequent pain.
+The function of the bursa is to serve as a gliding mechanism between the rotator cuff tendons and the coracoacromial arch of the shoulder.
+Without the sub-acromial bursa in place, the rotator cuff tendons would be subject to excessive compressive and tensile loads which would result in degenerative rotator cuff tendons.
+The subacromial bursa is highly innervated by nerves that descend from the nearby neck, and is, therefore, a highly sensitive structure, prone to possible irritation and subsequent pain.

 HOW DOES THE BURSA BECOME PAINFUL?

-I often coach graduate physiotherapists around the concept that the shoulder is a highly complex joint that experiences great freedom of movement.
+I often coach graduate physiotherapists around the concept that the shoulder is a highly complex joint that experiences a great freedom of movement.
 This movement comes at the cost of a less joint support.
 This is in comparison to say a stable knee joint or elbow joint, whereby the movement available to the joint is a lot less, yet the stability of the joint is much greater.

 Given that most shoulder injuries have multiple contributing structures including the sub-acromial bursa, a sore shoulder has been described as being like ‘shoulder soup’.
-That is s there are a combination of factors (or ‘ingredients’) that exist in causing the pain experienced by the patient with the sore shoulder.
+That is s there is a combination of factors (or ‘ingredients’) that exist in causing the pain experienced by the patient with the sore shoulder.